semrush/intergalactic/website/docs/style/typography/typography-code.md

 To style native tags, use the `FormatText` from the `@semcore/ui/format-text` package.

-It's OK to style third party HTML.
+It's ok to style third party HTML.
 In other cases, we recommend using `Text`.

 @example format-text